-I’m working on a project, and I need your help.
-I’m looking for insights Bible readers have gained into Scripture by comparing English Bible translations.
-The lone rule is that you can’t know Greek or Hebrew.
-(You can reach me at email@example.com.)
+A while back I was working on a project, and I needed help.
+I was looking for insights Bible readers have gained into Scripture by comparing English Bible translations.
+The lone rule was that you couldn’t know Greek or Hebrew.

 I mentioned this request to an astute friend and diligent Bible student, a grandmother who works full time as a writer-editor.
 Super sharp.
 A day later I received this: